elastic/elasticsearch/README.md

 ## TokenFilter : kuromoji_baseform

-A token filter of type `kuromoji_baseform` that replcaes term text with BaseFormAttribute.
+A token filter of type `kuromoji_baseform` that replaces term text with BaseFormAttribute.
 This acts as a lemmatizer for verbs and adjectives.

 ### example